shawnwch/JDEO5_Final_Project/README.md

 - “Which States have the highest Revenue per Customer (Sum of Payment Value / Unique Customer ID)?

-### python scripts for Data Cleaning (with subsequent ingestion into Azure using Databricks and a local PostgreSQL backup)
+### Python scripts for Data Cleaning (with subsequent ingestion into Azure using Databricks and a local PostgreSQL backup)
 Here would be further explanation of the Data Cleaning steps done using Python scripts:

 - Removed duplicates using unidecode library